oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 #### 6.1.60.3 Extension Metadata <a id='mandatory-tests--extension-tests-metadata'></a>

-For each element of type `#/$defs/extensions_t` it MUST be tested that the requirements provided through its metadata are fulfilled for each CSAF Extension used.
+For each element of type `$['$defs'].extensions_t` it MUST be tested that the requirements provided through its metadata are fulfilled for each CSAF Extension used.
 CSAF Extensions not supported by the implementation SHALL result in a warning which MUST include the value of `$schema` of the extension.
 Such warning SHALL differentiate between the different classes of extensions.